Types of Cashew Nuts

 Cashew Nuts Types

 All cashew nuts come from the same tree (Anacardium occidentale L).
 Usually, the kernels undergo roasting, shelling and peeling before they are ready for export.
+Just as with macadamia nuts, there are different types of cashew as well.
 Different types emerge after grading of the peeled kernels based on color (whiteness) which yield various types of kernels such as white, pale ivory and scorched brown.
 Additionally, grades depend on the shape of the kernels to give wholes, splits, butts, small white pieces, or baby bits.

 You may find a grade stated as w210.
 What does this mean?
 The first letter ‘W’ stands for ‘Whole.’
 Other alphabets include B –broken or butts, S-splits or P-pieces.
 The number 210 indicates the number of kernels in one pound (lb.).
 For this case, one pound has 210 whole kernels.
 The w-210, also known as the Jumbo, will be relatively expensive due to its high quality.
 Kernels of w-180 are super quality.